-Risk reports, including a strategic risk profile outlining the Company's key strategic and operational risks, risk ratings, risk mitigations, key risk indicators and risk appetite, are prepared by the Head of Risk and Internal Audit and analysed by both management and the Audit and Risk Committee at least twice a year, with resulting reports and recommendations made to the Board.
-The Board and Audit and Risk Committee also received reports from management on the effectiveness of the Company's management of material business risks during the Reporting Period.
+Risk reports, including a strategic risk profile outlining the Company's key strategic and operational risks, new and emerging risks, risk ratings, risk mitigations, key risk indicators, risk appetite and tolerance limits and progress against the annual risk management program goals are prepared by the Head of Risk and Internal Audit and analysed by both management and the Audit and Risk Committee at least twice a year, with resulting reports and recommendations made to the Board.
+The Board and Audit and Risk Committee monitor the risk culture, the effective operation of the risk management framework and the social and ethical responsibilities of the Company and receive reports from management on the effectiveness of the Company's management of material business risks during the Reporting Period.

 The Company's management conduct six-monthly reviews of the effectiveness of the Company's risk mitigation and internal control systems.
 The review covers all material controls, including financial statement preparation and reporting, operational assurance, ethics, legal and compliance controls, and risk management.
-The strategic transformation period occurring, following the recapitalisation, has resulted in improvements to the design of the Company's internal controls and further improvements will continue, supporting necessary risk mitigation plans.

-As a result of the processes outlined above, the Board satisfies itself that management has developed and implemented a sound system of risk management and internal control and that the risk management framework continues to be sound.
+As a result of the processes outlined above that were reported by the Audit and Risk Committee to the Board as having been undertaken during the Reporting Period, the Board satisfied itself that management has developed and implemented a sound system of risk management and internal control and that the risk management framework continues to be sound.

-In relation to the Financial Statements for the financial year ended 30 June 2018 the Board received an assurance declaration from the Chief Executive Officer and the Chief Financial Officer that, in their opinion, the financial records of the Company have been properly maintained, that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company, and that the opinion was formed on the basis of a sound system of risk management and internal control which is operating effectively.
+In relation to the Financial Statements for the financial year ended 30 June 2020 the Board received an assurance declaration from the Chief Executive Officer and the Chief Financial Officer that, in their opinion, the financial records of the Company have been properly maintained, that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company, and that the opinion was formed on the basis of a sound system of risk management and internal control which is operating effectively.